FirdavsZamirov/FirdavsZamirov/README.md

-This application is a billing system that allows users to <strong>manage subscriber records</strong>.
+This is a console application is a billing system that allows users to <strong>manage subscriber records</strong>.
 It includes the following features:

 - Adding new records
 - Listing existing records